Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Subscores on MM-Vet

 \section{Subscores on MM-Vet}

-In Sec.~\ref{subsec:results}, we report overall MM-Vet scores as part of the utility evaluation.
-To provide a more fine-grained analysis, Tab.~\ref{tab:mmvet_subscores} reports subscores across various categories.
-Across all models, RAS achieves performance on MM-Vet comparable to the original models, indicating that our method improves safety without notable utility degradation.
+In Tab.~1, we report the overall MM-Vet score as a measure of utility.
+For a more fine-grained analysis, we present scores for each MM-Vet subtasks in Tab.\ref{tab:mmvet_subscores}.
+Across all models, \method achieves MM-Vet performance comparable to that of the vanilla models, indicating that \method improves safety while preserving general multimodal capabilities.